Shayegan8/StreamingWithMB/README.md

 and i should be the guy who benefits everything, so why i share my fucking cool tools? because im idiot

 TODO:
-- better bandwidth change logic for s3 mode (its kinda like ack, i use ack for this logic), i'll put it in a same packet i send without sending another packet
+- better bandwidth change logic for s3 mode (its kinda like ack, i use ack name for this logic), i'll put it in a same packet i send without sending another packet

 Same operation applies for the proxy :)